illawarra paediatric dentistry

 nitrous oxide sedation ('happy gas')

 Nitrous oxide is a clear, sweet smelling gas that provides mild sedation and a state of relaxation.
 Your child will maintain consciousness and will be able to communicate throughout the procedure.
 It is effective for older children who have limited treatment needs and mild to moderate levels of anxiety about the dental environment.
+Local anaesthesia is still often required for dental treatment under happy gas.

 Nitrous oxide and oxygen are mixed at varying concentrations and are administered through a small mask that sits on the nose.
 It is safe, effective and has minimal side effects.